 But things didn’t unfold as predicted.
 The early 1990s were marked by a deep recession, leaving employers with an overabundance of people.
-As Stephen Taylor describes in the HR textbook, People Resourcing, organisations that had acted on plans to manage the feared shortage were sometimes worse off than organisations that did not develop elaborate strategies.
+As Stephen Taylor describes in the HR textbook, People Resourcing, organizations that had acted on plans to manage the feared shortage were sometimes worse off than organizations that did not develop elaborate strategies.

 At first glance, the above story might look like a cautionary tale about the perils of strategic talent planning.
 But it actually says less about the need to plan and more about the failings of a specific approach: betting big on one future.